-In 1997, the third year of the IFQ program, halibut TACs devoted to IFQs rose substantially in all areas except 4E where there has been no IFQ fishery.
+In 1997, halibut TACs devoted to IFQs rose substantially in all areas except 4E where there has been no IFQ fishery.
 However, the QS pools declined in Areas 2C through 4B probably due mainly to resolution of cases that were on appeal.
-The QS pool rose slightly in Area 4D.
+The QS pool rose slightly in Area 4D.5 The QS to IFQ ratio fell in all areas other than 4E, resulting in more pounds of IFQ for each QS unit in each area.